 - Highway Functional Classification Studies

-As the need arises, the Commission is still active with transit planning activities.
-In 2006, the Commission coordinated and wrote the Mn/DOT funded Public Transit – Human Services Transportation Plan for Region Six-East.
-Staff has served on the Kandiyohi Area Transit (KAT) Operations Committee.
-In the past, The Commission has provided Mn/DOT with assistance in providing annual inspections of the Region’s 5310 Vehicle Program recipients.
+In 2006, 2011 and 2017 the Commission coordinated and wrote the MnDOT funded Public Transit – Human Services Transportation Plans for Region Six-East.
+In the past, The Commission has provided MnDOT with assistance in providing annual inspections of the Region’s 5310 Vehicle Program recipients.
 Staff has also occasionally participated in application review committees for the 5310 Program.
-Through the years, the Commission’s Aging staff has worked with the county transit programs providing assistance with obtaining Area Agency on Aging funding for improving transportation services to the elderly.
+Through the years, the Commission’s Aging staff has worked with the county transit programs aiding with obtaining Area Agency on Aging funding for improving transportation services to the elderly.
 Staff has also sat on a Welfare to Work Transportation Committee in Region Six-East that developed transportation programs to assist with getting people to and from work.

 Transportation Advisory Committee